StevenVallarsa/MediaLibrary-Java/README.md

 ### 5 - Fifth Iteration will add Spring Boot for the dependency injection -- BRANCH 5-dependency_injection"
 - Started by adding old fashioned XML injection WORKS
-- Switched to Anotation injection
+- Switched to Annotation injection
+- Switched unit tests to use Spring

 ### 6 - Sixth Iteration will add a database to hold the library data -- BRANCH 6-database